lionelsaxer/Jobs_Data_Analysis_Project/README.md

 1. **Average Salary per Role**: The average annual salary is highest for 🧑‍🔬 Data Scientists, followed by 🧑‍💻 Data Analysts and 👨‍💼 Business Analysts.
 All job roles are well paid with an average salary of over 80'000 USD per year.
 2. **Top Skills per Role**: The top five skills for 👨‍💼 Business Analysts and 🧑‍💻 Data Analysts are very similar.
 For both roles, SQL and Excel lead the list.
 The top five skills for 🧑‍🔬 Data Scientists additionally include R and SAS but not Excel.
 3. **Top-paying Skills per Role**: For all job roles, the top-paying skills are relatively niche and differ greatly depending on the role.
 4. **Best Skills to Learn**: The best skills to learn are both high in demand and pay well.
 For 👨‍💼 Business Analysts and 🧑‍💻 Data Analysts, cloud computing skills such as Snowflake or Azure are important to learn in addition to Python.
-For 🧑‍🔬 Data Scientists, knowing Python-libraries for Machine Learning such as Scikit-learn or PyTorch is crucial.
+For 🧑‍🔬 Data Scientists, knowing Python libraries for Machine Learning such as Scikit-learn or PyTorch is crucial.